What are the Scheduled Receipts? – 1 Clear Example

 How does a scheduled receipt be different from a planned order release?

-A scheduled receipt is a planned receipt for order replenishment recorded at the beginning, whereas a planned order release is a release of planned replenishment order by the material planner.
+A scheduled receipt is a planned receipt for order replenishment recorded at the beginning, whereas a planned order release is a release of a planned replenishment order by the material planner.

-The critical difference between scheduled receipts vs. planned order receipts is that the customer (or retailer) has agreed to take possession of all or most of the inventory at one time with a scheduled receipt.
+The critical difference between scheduled receipts and planned order receipts is that the customer (or retailer) has agreed to take possession of all or most of the inventory at one time with a scheduled receipt.
 By contrast, with a planned order release, the customer only takes control of part of the inventory at one time and leaves the rest for later.

 Conclusion